bigfix/developer.bigfix.com/site/reference/types/power-history.md

 # type: power history

-The &amp;lt;power history&amp;gt; inspectors retrieve information about your client computers and their displays within a tracking window (defaulting to 14 days).
-The information is in the form of a list of &amp;lt;interval, state&amp;gt; tuples for the system (computer) and &amp;lt;interval, state, monitor count&amp;gt; for monitors (attached displays).
+The &lt;power history&lt; inspectors retrieve information about your client computers and their displays within a tracking window (defaulting to 14 days).
+The information is in the form of a list of &lt;interval, state&lt; tuples for the system (computer) and &lt;interval, state, monitor count&lt; for monitors (attached displays).
 The first element of the list is the current state of the system.
 These inspectors allow you to track computer usage for power management applications.
-The event lists are fetched from the client whenever &amp;#39;power history&amp;#39; is referenced, and referencing &amp;#39;system intervals of &amp;lt;power history&amp;gt;&amp;#39; simply iterates over the built list of intervals.
-Avoid referencing &amp;#39;power history&amp;#39; multiple times in relevance as it rebuilds the list each time (increasing overhead) and may introduce inconsistency if the window slides between references.
+The event lists are fetched from the client whenever &#39;power history&#39; is referenced, and referencing &#39;system intervals of &lt;power history&lt;&#39; simply iterates over the built list of intervals.
+Avoid referencing &#39;power history&#39; multiple times in relevance as it rebuilds the list each time (increasing overhead) and may introduce inconsistency if the window slides between references.

 # current monitor interval of &lt;power history&gt; : monitor power interval